evnwttn/ywd/README.md

 # ywd

- makes decisions so you don't have to (mobile edition)
+ <i>makes decisions 🌠 ON THE GO 🌠 so you don't have to</i>

  og: https://github.com/evnwttn/tfu

+good times WIP